CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 netq show sensors psu [<psu-name>] [around <text-time>] [json]
 ```

 Use the `psu-name` option to view all PSU sensors with a particular name.
-Use the `around` option to view sensor information for a time in the past.

 {{<notice tip>}}